Skip to content Skip to site navigation Skip to service navigation

 • Pulverize/disintegrate paper documents using a disintegrator device equipped with a 2.4 mm (or smaller) security screen.

-For other media, please refer to NIST SP 800-88 Rev. 1 ("Guidelines for Media Sanitization") and the manufacturer manuals for appropriate data sanitation techniques, commands, and tools.
+For guidance on other media not listed above, please refer to NIST SP 800-88 Rev. 1 ("Guidelines for Media Sanitization") and the manufacturer manuals for appropriate data sanitation techniques, commands, and tools.